 Step Four – Allow the pool to circulate water for at least one hour before retesting.

-Aerate the Water to Raise pH
+Aerate the Pool Water (If Needed)

 When adding alkalines does not work, aerating the water will.
 The process takes much longer than an hour, sometimes even days, but it does work.
 Aerating the water can be done by turning on water features, pointing jets towards the surface, or adding aeration pipes above the jets.